SomeWeekendReading/someweekendreading.github.io/_posts/2024-03-21-springtime-for-shutdowns.md

   But, as you can see, the House Republicans are up to the job: $p \sim 0.007$ is
   significant: there is only a 0.7% chance of seeing results like this by chance.

-  The results for the Senate and the Presidency, on the other hand, can be assigned to chance.
+  The results for the Senate and the Presidency, on the other hand, can be comfortably assigned to chance.
+Republicans in the House matter, not so much elsewhere.

 - Second, consider the column FDR.

-  That's present because we tested 3 hypothesis (House, Senate, Presidency) rather than just 1, using only 1 dataset.  _Cognoscenti_ will recognize that we are in (mild) need of a
+  That's present because we tested 3 hypothesis (Republican dominance in the House, Senate, and Presidency) rather than just 1, using only 1 dataset.  _Cognoscenti_ will recognize that we are in (mild) need of a
   [Multiple Hypothesis Test Correction](https://en.wikipedia.org/wiki/Multiple_comparisons_problem), which accounts for the fact that we're making just one dataset do triple duty here.

-  We've chosen a very standard [Benjamini-H&ouml;chberg correction](https://en.wikipedia.org/wiki/False_discovery_rate#Benjamini%E2%80%93Hochberg_procedure), which changes a $p$-value in to a
+  We've chosen a very standard [Benjamini-H&ouml;chberg correction](https://en.wikipedia.org/wiki/False_discovery_rate#Benjamini%E2%80%93Hochberg_procedure), which corrects a $p$-value into a
   [False Discovery Rate](https://en.wikipedia.org/wiki/False_discovery_rate).
   Basically, if you sort the list of results by increasing FDR (as shown in the table) and then cut it off somewhere, the